 - Best Foster City Parks Map and Pictures.
 Also our best Swimming Beaches Map.

-- City Park Chart – Shows exactly what activities are available in what parks
+- City Park Chart – Shows exactly what facilities are available in what parks

 - Regulations for Foster City Water Activities.
 Also information about safety of the water for swimming (the county health department checks it)